micked99/ICT-Wspr-complete-setup/README.md

 The board will work on any band between 80m and 2m but most used band is 20m-10m

 # Features
-CW init - It will at power on or when sun hits the solar panels start to tx cw, then you know you are good for launch
+CW init - At power on, when sun hits the solar panels it start to tx cw, then you know you are good for launch
-Randomization - randmize the tx by ca 5 hz each tx, have been turned off by deafult, enable in Timing.h
+Randomization - randomize the tx by ca 5 hz each tx, have been turned off by deafult, enable in Timing.h
-No tx over selected grids - move tx to ism freq over selected grids
+No tx over selected grids - move tx to ism (13.555) freq over selected grids
 Powerswitching between gps and tx
 Course altitude in main wspr
 Slowly increased power in 4 steps